 Tips to Encourage Good Dental Care for Your Child

-- Begin even before the first tooth appears!
+- Start brushing their teeth even before the first tooth appears!
 Using a clean, damp cloth, wipe your baby’s gums twice a day.

 - Avoid offering bottles before naps or bedtime.
 If you can’t avoid it, try using water instead of milk or juice to avoid decay.